malithj/scaling-book/sharding.md

 **What happens when we AllGather over multiple axes?** When we gather over multiple axes, we have multiple dimensions of ICI over which to perform the gather.
 For instance, AllGather<sub>XY</sub>([B, D<sub>XY</sub>]) operates over two hardware mesh axes.
 This increases the available bandwidth by a factor of $N_\text{axes}$.

-{% details For the full details, click here. %}

-In general we have
+When considering latency, we end up with the general rule:

 $$T_{total} = \max \left[ \frac{T_{min} \cdot \sum_{i} |X_i|}{2}, \frac{V}{W_\text{ici} \cdot N_\text{axes}} \right]$$

 where $$\sum_i \lvert X_i \rvert / 2$$ is the length of the longest path in the TPU mesh.

-{% enddetails %}

 <b markdown=1 style="color:rgb(144, 92, 255);">Pop Quiz 2 [AllGather time]:</b> Using the numbers from [Part 2](../tpus), how long does it take to perform the AllGather<sub>Y</sub>([E<sub>Y</sub>, F]) → [E, F] on a TPUv5e with a 2D mesh `{'X': 8, 'Y': 4}`, $$E = 2048$$, $$F = 8192$$ in bfloat16?
 What about with $$E=256, F=256$$?